 Risks for Out-of-State Co-Signer

 As a co-signer, you're on the hook for the debt.
-As an out-of-state cosigner, you may not have a handle on the borrower's financial difficulties until it is too late.
+As an out-of-state cosigner, you may not have a handle on the borrower's financial difficulties until it's too late.
 Not all lenders contact you if the borrower misses a payment, so you might not find out about a default until it gets out of hand.
-By then, the borrower's delinquency has appeared on your credit report, damaging your score and limiting your future lending ability.
+By then, the borrower's delinquency has appeared on your credit report, damaging your score and limiting your future borrowing ability.

 Other Out-of-State Considerations

 In many financing setups, you, as co-signer, hold the title to the car.
 On the one hand, you have the power to sell it if necessary to pay off the loan.
 On the other hand, you are accountable for claims and must protect yourself with adequate insurance.
 As you're not the one driving the car, you may not hear about a crash until you receive the paperwork from the injured party's insurer.

 A former real estate lawyer, Jayne Thompson writes about law, business and corporate communications, drawing on 17 years’ experience in the legal sector.
 She holds a Bachelor of Laws from the University of Birmingham and a Masters in International Law from the University of East London.